MahmoudMostafa580/Movie_app/README.md

   - runtime
   - genres
   - overview
-  - cast of movie
+  - cast of the movie
   - similar movies
 * Search movies by genres (Action, Comedy, Drama, Adventure, etc..).
 * Search movies by title.
 * Browse production companies
-* Show all movies for specific company
+* Show all movies for a specific company
-* Add any movie to favorite list
+* Add any movie to your favorite list
 * Edit profile image for user
 * Edit display name
 * Edit password